aalekseev/paxful-test-assignment/README.md

 1. **In the real-life situation we would use Redux** for managing application state, but in this small assignment it was easy to use Composition instead of Redux or drilling props
+1. **In the real-life situation we would use Props Types** for validation, but in the scope of this project this was left for future improvements
 1. **In the real-life situation we would use [Django Rest Framework](https://www.django-rest-framework.org/)** for API routing and serialization, but since the goal of the assignment was to implement only one route with a simple response, Django built-in